Cassin01/tindex.vim/README.md

 # tindex.vim
-A index for tex-math commands
+A index for tex-math commands.

 ## Install